Meet the Makers Profile: MM Clay

 I moved to San Francisco from the east coast in 1996.
 Clay and I were just beginning to become acquainted so I found a place to make pots and work on my skills so that I could eventually make it my sole profession.
 Over the years, my career as an artist has taken on many different shapes and gone down several different paths.
 I've owned and operated a ceramic studio and gallery, taught an after school clay class for kids, set up at craft fairs and consigned work in galleries and even started a separate on-line business making customized baby bowls.
 To supplement my income I worked part time as a server in several restaurants in the city.
 So, when my ceramics career became focused around making a full line of wares for a popular SF restaurant my paths seemed to converge.

-About 2 years ago I was approached by my chef friend Stuart Brioza about designing a line of work specifically for his new restaurant, The Progress.
+A few years ago I was approached by my chef friend Stuart Brioza about designing a line of work specifically for his new restaurant, The Progress.
 Having worked in restaurants for so long, I felt I had an insight into what was needed.
 I know how busy restaurants work and the way the kitchen staff, servers and the food interact with the plates.
 This project forced me to look at all of these variables and as a result change almost everything about the way that I work.
 My clay body, glazes, firing temperature and aesthetic were adjusted to take on this project.
 Rather than just making pretty pots, I was now thinking more about how each piece would hold up in a busy restaurant and how it would look when food was introduced to it.
 My work became a collaboration between the maker, the server, the chef and finally the customer.
 Now it is that collaboration that pushes me as a ceramic artist.

 What kind of creative patterns or routines do you have?

-I wish that I could say that I woke up and sketched every morning while drinking my coffee, but that time has been replaced by making lunches and getting my two small children ready for their day and out of the door.
+I wish that I could say that I woke up and sketched every morning while drinking my coffee, but that time has been replaced by making lunches and getting my two kids ready for their day and out of the door.
 Working as a full time studio potter and having 2 kids is no small task.
 The time that I used to spend on creative routines is now spent with them, which I absolutely love.
 Luckily my son (7) loves to draw so we find time to sit down and sketch out fantasies and ideas together.
 I am inspired by children and their freedom of expression.
 They have no boundaries or expectations of their own art work.
 For them it's more about the process and the story.
 It can take my son 5 minutes to sit down and draw a man standing on an elephant shooting a bow and arrow at an apple tree that is situated on top of an erupting volcano.
 And then he is done and on to the next one.
 This to me is a valuable exercise for the imagination and one that I value as an artist.
 We can learn so much from kids if we pay attention.

 I find exercise to be of vital importance to my career as it really sets my head straight and I spend that time (typically at 6am) really focusing on my day and what it is I need to make and how I need to go about doing it.
 Staying physically fit is incredibly important as my job is quite physical.